Updated: Feb 16

 The reason why Hairee was static for the most part is down to the fact her rubber legs were too unstable to support her full body weight.
 I found a pair of outsize doll shoes and tried to wedge her in to them using blu-tac and snot, but she kept lurching forward whenever I let go.
 Not ideal for an animator.
 Himiny was in a different league when it came to flexibility.
 Although he couldn’t bend at the knees, he could move his legs (well…….I could), his arms could move AND flex and his head could turn.
 Most importantly, he could stand up all by himself, on his blu-tac soles.

-I think Hairee would have top billing on the posters but, to this Cinema-Hazed critic, Himiny steals the movie, for the economy of his dance moves and his tragic exit beneath the stage curtain as he’s finally dragged out backwards, giving Hairee and the audience a pathetic wave as he goes.
+I think Hairee would have top billing on the posters but, to this Cinema-Hazed critic, Himiny steals the movie.
+It's the economy of his dance moves and his tragic exit beneath the stage curtain that gets you, as he’s finally dragged out backwards.
+Hairee and the audience receive a pathetic wave as he goes.
 It is a moving climax to the piece which, surprisingly, didn’t even have a storyboard.
-Sacrilege.
+Shocking.